 Sitting on the roof of our building one evening, I video chatted a close friend and showed him the scenic view of the nearby harbor and beaches.
 I recognized a handful of psychiatric patients in the courtyard as I panned across in the other direction and wondered if they could see the sunset over the high fences that enclosed them.
 I tried not to think about it, but decided they probably could not.

-The most jarring aspect of my first clerkship has not been the onslaught of pathologies, unfamiliar brand names or new EHR; it is the constant confrontation with vulnerable patients that challenge the way I see myself in this new role.
+The most jarring aspect of my first clerkship has not been the onslaught of pathologies, unfamiliar brand names or new electronic medical record; it is the constant confrontation with vulnerable patients that challenge the way I see myself in this new role.
 I am exhilarated to finally be involved in real care, yet simultaneously terrified to be viewed by patients as a powerful authority figure when I am so acutely aware of my own shortcomings.
 Until now, students were rarely presumed to have answers; the warm security of being accountable only to oneself has been stripped away, and I am fearful I will not be up to the task.
 My hesitancy to speak with patients in the hallway that day makes me worry that my desire to be comfortable outweighs my desire to jump in and help.

 After being kicked out of an interview today, I went for a walk with another patient experiencing delusions.
 I was nervous the entire time, but recognized that she was too.
 There was help for both of us right around the corner whenever we needed it.